DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 The ODM instance uses the externalCustomDatabase parameters to import the PostgreSQL datasource and driver.
 The ODM services are exposed with an Ingress that uses the previously created mycompany certificate.
-It??? automatically creates an HTTPS GKE loadbalancer.
+The Ingress automatically creates an HTTPS GKE loadbalancer.
 Therefore, you can disable the ODM internal TLS as it is not needed.
-You will use a kustomize as post-rendering??? to change the Decision Server readiness because the GKE loadbalancer uses it to create service healthCheck that requires 200 as response code (ODM default is 301).
+The helm install command executes a kustomize as post-rendering step to change the Decision Server readiness, because the GKE loadbalancer uses it to create a service healthCheck that requires 200 as response code (ODM default is 301).

 ```
 helm install <release> ibmcharts/ibm-odm-prod \